 We believe that our structure at Reeds enables us to provide an unparalleled, and seamless service to our clients by combining the best practices and features of the independent bar with the support structure of an established law firm.
 Our advocates are frequently consulted while our clients are still in the investigation stage, so you can be sure that your case is being expertly directed from the very beginning.
 Our military law solicitors attend RAF, Navy and Army bases across the UK to represent clients in interviews under caution and if you have been asked to attend such an interview, you can also contact them.

-If you are already facing a Courts Martial, contact a member of Chambers for further information.
-You can also click here to make an online enquiry and a member of Chambers will contact you as soon as possible.
+If you are already facing a Courts Martial, contact us now for further information.
+You can also click here to make an online enquiry and we will contact you as soon as possible.

 General EnquiriesCONTACT US